 - TTY users phone 1800 555 677 then ask for 1800 634 906;

 - Speak and Listen users phone 1800 555 727 then ask for 1800 634 906;

 - Internet relay users connect to the NRS then ask for 1800 634 906.

 Telephone: (03) 6419 9073

 Postal address: PO Box 168E East Devonport Tasmania 7310

-If the Company’s Privacy Officer is unable to resolve the matter, it will be escalated (internally or externally) as appropriate to facilitate resolution.
+If our Privacy Officer is unable to resolve the matter, we will escalate it as appropriate to facilitate resolution.

-If the customer is not happy with the outcome of the Privacy Officer’s investigation or the Company has not replied to the customer within a reasonable time, then the customer can raise his/her concern with the Tasmanian Ombudsman or the Office of the Australian Information Commissioner (OAIC).
+If you are not happy with the outcome of the Privacy Officer’s investigation or if we have not replied to you within a reasonable time, then you can raise your concern with the Tasmanian Ombudsman or the Office of the Australian Information Commissioner (OAIC).